hywn/proj/hiii/README.md

 notes:
 - replacementthings inside of other replacementthings will be evaluated
-- you can't escape «»s as of now so there's basically no way to use them as inputs
 - usage: `./hi.rb <input file name>` (stdin would actually prob be better since it outputs to stdout :thinking:)